28 February 2025

 Embrace Seasonal and Local Produce:

 Opting for seasonal and local produce not only supports local farmers but is also generally more affordable.
 Seasonal fruits and vegetables are abundant, fresher, and tend to be priced lower as they don’t need to be transported long distances.
 Visit farmers markets or join a community-supported agriculture program to access affordable, fresh, and locally sourced produce.
-If you are located in the North Island, Misfit Gardens & Wonky Box are great places to start.
-If you are in the South Island, Check out Eat Local.
+If you are located in the North Island, Misfit Garden & Wonky Box are great places to start.
+If you are in the South Island, check out Eat Local.

 Reduce Meat Consumption: